clstoulouse/motu-client-python/README.md

 * __--user-agent=USER_AGENT__ Set the identification string (user-agent) for HTTP requests.
 By default this value is 'Python-urllib/x.x' (where x.x is the version of the python interpreter)

 #<a name="UsageExamples">Usage examples</a>
-In the following examples, variable ${MOTU_USER} and ${MOTU_PASSWORD} are user name and user password used to connect to the CAS server for single sign on.
+In the following examples, variable ${MOTU\_USER} and ${MOTU\_PASSWORD} are user name and user password used to connect to the CAS server for single sign on.
-${MOTU_SERVER_URL} is the URL on the MOTU HTTP(s) server.
+${MOTU\_SERVER\_URL} is the URL on the MOTU HTTP(s) server.
 For example http://localhost:8080/motu-web/Motu.

 ##<a name="UsageExamplesDownload">Download</a>
 ### Download and save extracted file on the local machine
+This command writes the extraction result data in file: /data/test.nc

 ```
 ./motu-client.py --verbose --auth-mode=none -m ${MOTU_SERVER_URL} -s HR_MOD_NCSS-TDS -d HR_MOD -z 0.49 -Z 0.50 -x -70 -X 25 -y -75 -Y 10 -t "2016-06-10" -T "2016-06-11" -v salinity -o /data -f test.nc
 ```

-### Display on stdout the URL of the NC file available on the Motu server
+### Display on stdout the HTTP(s) URL of the NC file available on the Motu server
+The HTTP(s) URL is displayed on stdout.
+This URL is a direct link to the file which is available to be downloaded.

 ```
 ./motu-client.py --quiet --auth-mode=cas -u ${MOTU_USER} -p ${MOTU_PASSWORD}  -m ${MOTU_SERVER_URL} -s HR_MOD_NCSS-TDS -d HR_MOD -z 0.49 -Z 0.50 -x -70 -X 25 -y -75 -Y 10 -t "2016-06-10" -T "2016-06-11" -v salinity -o console
 ```

 ##<a name="UsageExamplesGetSize">GetSize</a>
+See [https://github.com/clstoulouse/motu#ClientAPI_GetSize](https://github.com/clstoulouse/motu#ClientAPI_GetSize) for more details about XML result.

 ### Download and save the XML file which contains the size on the local machine
 ```
 ./motu-client.py --size --auth-mode=cas -u ${MOTU_USER} -p ${MOTU_PASSWORD}  -m ${MOTU_SERVER_URL} -s HR_MOD_NCSS-TDS -d HR_MOD -z 0.49 -Z 0.50 -x -70 -X 25 -y -75 -Y 10 -t "2016-06-10" -T "2016-06-11" -v salinity -o /data -f size.xml